vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     ![Specify details for creating IPAM profile](img/tkg-airgap-nsxt/alb44.png)

-    > **Note** For single VIP network architecture, Don't add sfo01-w01-vds01-tkgworkloadvip network segment to IPAM profile.
+    > **Note** For a single VIP network architecture, do not add sfo01-w01-vds01-tkgworkloadvip network segment to the IPAM profile.

 2. Click **Create** > **DNS Profile** and provide the domain name.

    ![Enter domain name](img/tkg-airgap-nsxt/alb45.png)

-3. Attach the IPAM and DNS profiles to the NSX-T cloud.
+3. Attach the IPAM and DNS profiles to the NSX-T cloud:
     1. Navigate to **Infrastructure** > **Clouds**.
     2. Edit the `sfo01w01vc01` cloud.
     3. Under IPAM/DNS section, choose the IPAM and DNS profiles created earlier, and save the updated configuration.